The Amish of Pennsylvania

 Diesel Generator.
 Are the Amish a major part of the US population, like the Irish and English?
 Do they live everywhere in the US, including New York City, Chicago, Los Angeles, Seattle, Houston, Boston, St. Louis?

 Television, TV.
-Do the Amish watch TV, listen to the radio, records, stereo, read magazines and newspapers, surf the internet, use Facebook, Instagram, YouTube?
+Do the Amish watch TV, listen to the radio, records, stereo, read magazines and newspapers, surf the internet, use Facebook, Instagram, and YouTube?

 Radio, Stereo.
 SUVs, luxury cars and sports cars are status symbols among the Amish.
 Is this correct or incorrect?
 Do they travel and commute?
 How do they travel or commute?

-Tractor.
+Plow.
 Their most common occupations are programmers, web designers, engineers and office managers.
 Most young Amish migrate to big cities.
 Yes or no?

 Trailer.
-Are the Amish a conformist or non-conformist ethnic group?
+Are the Amish a conformist, or non-conformist ethnic group?
 Do they tolerate dissent?

 Refrigerator, Freezer.
 Are there Amish or Amish-like groups living in your country or neighboring countries?